dummifiedme/TheNotebook/NotesVault/Parliament.md

 - Members elected by the members of State Legislatures.
 - In accordance with the [[System of Proportional Representation]]
 - by means of the [[Single Transferable Vote]].
+- Seats allocated to a state on the basis of population.
+> Contrast to the Indian systemm

+##### Representation of the UTs